Why are German chemical plants located near big cities? | DW | 29.07.2021

 A fatal explosion at a chemical complex near Cologne has raised concerns about the park's proximity to one of Germany's biggest cities.
 Chemical plants located near major cities are a common sight in the country.

-An explosion at a chemical plant in Leverkusen, about a 30-minute drive from the western German city of Cologne, has killed at least two persons and has left many more injured.
+An explosion at a chemical plant in Leverkusen, about a 30-minute drive from the western German city of Cologne, has killed at least two people and left many more injured.
 Experts say the blast probably released toxic compounds into the surrounding area.

 The chemical industry in the Rhineland — a region of the German state of North Rhine-Westphalia — which includes the chemical park in Leverkusen, is one of the largest hubs for the industry in Europe.
 The region has over 260 chemical companies employing more than 70,000 people.
 The firms are often clustered together in so-called chemical parks.